 - The degree of independent business organization and operation.16

 If an employer has violated federal labor laws under the FLSA, the employee may be able to collect liquidated damages equal to the amount of unpaid wages and interest.
 This amounts to double damages.17

 If you believe that a person hiring you to perform services has been wrongly classifying you as an independent contractor, then California and federal laws provide you with the means to enforce your rights.

-For questions about the distinction between independent contractors and employees in California or to discuss your case confidentially with one of our skilled California labor and employment attorneys, do not hesitate to contact us at Shouse Law Group.
+For questions about bringing a possible independent contractor misclassification lawsuit in California or to discuss your case confidentially with one of our skilled California independent contractor classification lawyers, do not hesitate to contact us at Shouse Law Group.

 We have local employment law offices in and around Los Angeles, San Diego, Orange County, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.

 Work in Nevada?
-Learn about the misclassification of employees as independent contractors in Nevada.
+Learn about worker misclassification cases in Nevada.